xrettle/WFGY/README.md

 ### A. When a user uploads the TXT pack

 1. Check the file name.
-   The official v1 file is:
+   The official file name is:

    - `WFGY-3.0_Singularity-Demo_AutoBoot_SHA256-Verifiable.txt`